-The U.S. Forest Service is conducting a massive helicopter roundup of 1,000 federally-protected wild horses in the Devils Garden Wild Horse Territory, a 300,000-acre public lands area within the Modoc National Forest near Alturas, California.
-The intent of the removal is to reduce the horse population so that ranchers who hold grazing permits in the Forest can turn out their cattle again on the public lands.
+In October 2018, the U.S. Forest Service conducted a massive helicopter roundup of 1,000 federally-protected wild horses front the Devils Garden Wild Horse Territory, a 300,000-acre public lands area within the Modoc National Forest near Alturas, California.
+The intent of the removal was to reduce the horse population so that ranchers who hold grazing permits in the Forest can turn out their cattle again on the public lands.

-Hundreds of these horses are in danger of being sold for slaughter, thanks to the Forest Service plan to sell them without limitation after a period of time (60 days for older horses; 1 year for younger horses).
+Hundreds of these horses are in danger of being sold for slaughter, thanks to the Forest Service plan to sell them without limitation after a period of time.
 Even worse: this horrific plan is taking place in California, a state that has prohibited the cruel practice of horse slaughter for two decades!

 The Forest Service is breaking with the past policy to allow kill buyers to purchase federally protected wild horses by the truckload (36 per buyer) for $1 a piece and transport them across the border for brutal slaughter for human consumption in foreign countries.
 The plan is against the overwhelming will of the American people (80% of whom oppose horse slaughter), the intent of Congress to protect wild horses and burros from slaughter, and state law in California.